I have revised the article in the light of two developments:

 Wikipedia It has its flaws, but how did we ever manage without it?

-Glastonbury Festival Michael Eavis invented the festival experience as we know it.
+Glastonbury Festival Michael Eavis invented the festival experience as we know it here in the UK.

 Nowhere A small but influential innovation practice that punches well above its weight.